JoshBricker30/ENG3/README.md

 ### Assignment Description

-In our first Onshape assignment, we had to create a hanger bracket merely from drawings, with no supplemental instructions.
-We had 3 views available: the top, side, and isometric view.
-This was also practice for me on what view to choose to start your first sketch on; because of the side looks concave while the top drawing is rectangular, it made sense to start with the side view.
+This first prep assignment mimics the arguably easiest portion of the Onshape certification exam, which is the single part modeling.
+For the assignment, we had to create a V-block.
+The modeling was a good practice on using variables, as the real test will ask us to modify them to see if design intent was followed properly.

 ### Evidence